ezramorris/ezimon-core/README.md

   components or major rework.
 * Tested and documented. >80% unit test coverage, integration tests for common use cases, all public interfaces documented, examples written.
+* Dependent on as few packages as possible.
+Must not depend on GUI frameworks e.g. PyQt.